Death of Émile Soleil: Tuesday, 11 July

-Until July13, 2023, the gendarmes carried out "sweeping operations" which remained in vain.
-In the evening, the prosecutor Rémy Avon declared that all the 30buildings making up the hamlet of Haut-Vernet had been searched, 12vehicles visited, the 25inhabitants of the town questioned and 12 ha of land "meticulously combed."
-A total of 97 ha have been explored.
-According to Le Monde, it is "undoubtedly one of the most important judicial sweep operations ever conducted".
+Until July13, 2023, the gendarmes carried out "sweeping operations," which remained in vain.
+On the evening of 11 July, the prosecutor Rémy Avon declared that all the 30buildings making up the hamlet of Haut-Vernet had been searched, 12vehicles visited, the 25inhabitants of the town questioned and 12 ha of land "meticulously combed."
+A total of 97 ha had been explored.
+According to Le Monde, it was "undoubtedly one of the most important judicial sweep operations ever conducted."

-Insisting on the fact that "no scenario is more likely, no scenario is excluded", prosecutor Rémy Avon confirms that the investigation is entering a second phase.
+Insisting on the fact that "no scenario is more likely, no scenario is excluded," prosecutor Rémy Avon confirmed that the investigation was entering a second phase.